Skip to main content

 Force Check In (button): After adding the secret, while editing it later, this button can be clicked at any time to manually check the secret's password back in (i.e. to forcibly disconnect the current user of the secret from the account that the secret is connected to) at any time.

-7. On the Users & Permissiontab, add the required users who will be able to use the secret (by clicking the Add button and then selecting the required users / user groups), along with the permissions to be granted to each of them, as follows:
+7. On the Permissiontab, add the required users who will be able to use the secret (by clicking the Add button and then selecting the required users / user groups), along with the permissions to be granted to each of them, as follows:

 • Role Type permissions must be granted to the users / user groups added, by selecting either Owner, Editor or PAM User in the Role Type column.